smithy-lang/smithy/designs/default-zero-value.md

 ## High-level summary

-This proposal introduces a `@default` trait, introduces a `@nullable` trait, removes the `@box` trait, and makes the nullability of a structure member something that is completely controlled by a member rather than based on the shape targeted by a member.
+This proposal introduces a `@default` trait, introduces a `@clientOptional` trait, removes the `@box` trait, removes the `Primitive*` shapes from the prelude, and makes the nullability of a structure member something that is completely controlled by members rather than the shape targeted by a member.

 The `@default` trait initializes a structure member with a default, zero value.